-Our physiotherapy outpatient’s service provides holistic assessment and treatment for a range of conditions that cause pain, stiffness, pins and needles, weakness and or a variety of other symptoms affecting both joints, muscles and nerves.
+Our physiotherapists provide a holistic assessment and treatment for a range of conditions that affect both joints, muscles, and nerves.

 What to expect at your first appointment:

-- Wash your hands prior to entering the cubicle
+- Wash your hands prior to entering the department

 How can I see a physiotherapist?

-We receive referrals from GP’s, Consultants and other health professionals.
+We receive referrals from GPs, Consultants, and other health professionals.
 We also have physiotherapists located in the majority of GP practices within the area.
 You can book directly with them by phoning each individual surgery.
 You can also self-refer through our self-referral paperwork.

 - If you live in the BA1 postcode area you can self-refer to the Royal United Hospital

-- If you have a BA2 postcode and a BANES GP then you can self-refer to St Martin’s Hospital
+- If you have a BANES GP and do not live in BA1 then you can self-refer to one of our three sites.

-Once we have received your referral, we will prioritise it to assess how quickly we need to assess you.
-We try to see everyone as soon as we can, however, waitlist times can vary dependent on the time of the year.
+Once we have received your referral, we will prioritise it to assess how quickly we need to see you.
+We try to see everyone as soon as we can, however waitlist times can vary dependent on the time of the year.

-If we need to see you quickly, you will be contacted by our central booking office, offering you an appointment within one to two weeks.
-All initial assessment is completed via telephone/video but face to face appointments may be considered necessary following your initial consultation.
+If we need to see you quickly, you will be contacted by our central booking department, offering you an appointment within one to two weeks

 If our admin team are unable to contact you via telephone to arrange an initial appointment, an appointment letter will be sent to you in the post.